Areal feature: Major models

 William Labov in 2007 reconciled the tree and wave models in a general framework based on differences between children and adults in their language learning ability.
 Adults do not preserve structural features with sufficient regularity to establish a norm in their community, but children do.
 Linguistic features are diffused across an area by contacts among adults.
 Languages branch into dialects and thence into related languages through small changes in the course of children's learning processes which accumulate over generations, and when speech communities do not communicate (frequently) with each other, these cumulative changes diverge.
 Diffusion of areal features for the most part hinges on low-level phonetic shifts, whereas tree-model transmission includes in addition structural factors such as "grammatical conditioning, word boundaries, and the systemic relations that drive chain shifting".

 Sprachbund

 In some areas with high linguistic diversity, a number of areal features have spread across a set of languages to form a sprachbund (also known as a linguistic area, convergence area or diffusion area).
-Some examples are the Balkan sprachbund, the Mainland Southeast Asia linguistic area, and the languages of the Indian subcontinent.
+Some examples are the Balkan sprachbund, Mainland Southeast Asia linguistic area, and the languages of the Indian subcontinent.